CoderCollie/codercollie.github.io/_posts/002_Git/2025-07-26-001_gitAlias_addAndCommit.md

 tags: [git, productivity, aliases, workflow]
 ---

-## The Problem: Repetitive Git Commands

-- I often use git commits as save points during my development process, especially blogging process.
+I often use git commits as save points during my development process, especially blogging process.
 Of course, I don't do this in company-related repositories because messy commit histories can cause problems.
 I typically maintain commits as small save points when working on personal projects like blogging or side projects.
 Even though I organize these commits this way, I sometimes need to clean them up by squashing when I have more time to refactor.
 But as you know, in real life, we don't have much time to do those things.

-- The main issue I face is the repetitive nature of the add and commit workflow.
+The main issue I face is the repetitive nature of the add and commit workflow.
 Every time I want to save my changes, I have to type these two sequential commands:

 ```shell
 git add .